Tulsa shooting evokes historic race riot

 "Many of our survivors have commented that they remember seeing planes dropping bombs.
 Dropping nitroglycerin bombs.
 We know that at least one company allowed white rioters to use their planes to drop bombs," Brown said.

+Franklin saw a dozen or more planes circling midair and heard "something like hail falling upon the top of my office building," he wrote.
+Down the street, he saw the Midway Hotel and then other buildings burning from their roofs downward.

+"The sidewalks were literally covered with burning turpentine balls.
+I knew all too well where they came from, and I knew all too well why every burning building first caught from the top," he continues.
+"I paused and waited for an opportune time to escape."

-There's no official account confirming this.
-A state commission report in 2001 did say "Tulsa was likely the first city in the (United States) to be bombed from the air."
+A state commission report in 2001 did say, "Tulsa was likely the first city in the (United States) to be bombed from the air."

 In 2016 there is at least one living survivor left in Tulsa.
 Hazel Smith Jones is 97 years old now but was turning three when the attack happened.